lucasbretana/2016.1-POO_adm_software/README.md

   - compare and sort the months with the incomings
  --------------------------------------------------------------------------------
 # FOLDERS in root directory
+  - BuildingManagement/
-  - src
+    - src/
       * the code it self, divide by the packages folders

-  - bin
+    - bin/
       * only binaries, as .jar and .class files

-  - doc
+    - doc/
       * .html files generate only by the JavaDoc

+    - extra/
+      * the files that are read and/or write by the application, divite by subfolders
-  - TestesGerais
+      - Bills/
-    * code from general tests
+        * contains the Bills file, respecting the model

   - LICENSE
     * github file about the license of the project